Why You Need to Make Sleep a Number 1 Priority [Updated]

 How to get more sleep

-If you can’t get enough shut eye, here are some tips for getting more zzz’s:
+Here are some actionable tips for getting more zzz’s.

 - Check your medications.
-Visit your doctor and talk about your medications’ affect on your sleep.
-Consider if adjusting the dose or time of dosage could help you sleep better.
+Visit your doctor and talk about the effect your medications are having on your sleep.
+Consider adjusting the dosage or time of dose to help you sleep better.

 - Be active.
-During the day, the activity you do can actually help you sleep better.
+During the day, the activities you do can actually help you sleep better.
 Daily exercise will invigorate your body, but avoid doing any activity too close to bedtime.

 For information about your health insurance needs, contact InsureOne Benefits today!